-The Office for Research (O4R) assists faculty across the College of Communication Arts and Sciences in preparing grant applications to external/internal funding agencies and supports the research interests and activities of the faculty of the College.
-The research support may consist of budget development, interpreting the Request for Proposal (RFP), completing essential forms, obtaining University Authorized Official sign offs, proposal submission via System-to-System (S2S) electronic application processes.
-O4R staff will serve as the liaison with MSU’s Office of Sponsored Programs (OSP), Contract & Grant Administration, other MSU departments, and the funding agency.
-Our team is available to assist.
+The Office for Research (O4R) assists faculty across the College of Communication Arts and Sciences in preparing grant applications to external and internal funding agencies and supports the research interests and activities of the faculty and students of the College.
+The research support provided consists of budget development, interpreting the Request for Proposal (RFP), completing essential forms, obtaining University Authorized Official sign offs, proposal submission via System-to-System (S2S) electronic application processes.
+O4R research administrators will serve as liaisons with MSU’s Office of Sponsored Programs (OSP), Contract & Grant Administration (CGA), subcontracted sites, other MSU departments, and the funding agency.

 2.5 month summer pay limit

-The College of Communication Arts & Sciences has elected to utilize the university guideline of 2.5 months maximum summer effort as our standard practice.
+The College of Communication Arts & Sciences has elected to utilize the University guideline of 2.5 months maximum summer effort as our standard practice.
 If there are questions regarding this policy, faculty are encouraged to contact their department chair.

 If your research includes payments to research subjects, this requires prior approval via your GPM and department chair before funds will be made available.
 Contact your department GPM (see contact info above) to review processes and procedures.

-Any travel must be preapproved prior to makin any travel arrangements.
+Any travel must be preapproved prior to making any travel arrangements.
 Contact your GPM to begin the preauthorization process.